Trixarian/AetherSX2/README.md

  - CMake 3.22.0.
 You can get this from the Kitware repository for Ubuntu distros.

 You should have:
+ - aethersx2: Folder containing source code.
  - app-release-unsigned.apk: Unsigned APK containing compiled Java code without native library.
- - aethersx2 folder: Folder containing source code.

 We have verified that the library can be re-linked/reproduced on the above system configuration.
 If you use a different configuration, it is not guaranteed to be functional.